georgwittberger/salesforce-batchable-sequence/README.md

 A job configuration comprises the following information:

 - `className`: String value defining the Apex class to execute.
-This class must implement the `Database.Batchable` interface.
+This class must implement the `Database.Batchable` interface and instances must be instantiable via default constructor (without any parameters).
 If the start type is `DIRECT` the class must also be a subclass of `sbs_BatchableSequence`.
 - `startType`: Enum value defining the start type of the job.
 The default is `DIRECT` which means that the given class is executed directly as batchable job and is responsible for triggering the execution of successors when it finishes.
 Other start types support using a batchable implementations which cannot extend the base class from this framework.
 - `batchSize`: Integer value defining the number of records to process per batch.
 The default is 200.